firebase/firebase-admin-python/README.md

 pylint --version
 ```

-There are two pylint configuration files at the root of this repository.
+There are two pylint configuration files at the root of this Git repository.
- * .pylintrc: Settings for validating the source files in firebase module.
+ * `.pylintrc`: Settings for validating the source files in firebase module.
- * .test_pylintrc: Settings for validating the test files.
-This is a marginally
+ * `.test_pylintrc`: Settings for validating the test files.
+This is a
-    relaxed version of .pylintrc.
+   marginally relaxed version of .pylintrc.

-You can run pylint directly using the above configuration files.
+You can run pylint directly from the command-line using the above configuration
+files.

 ```
 pylint --rcfile .pylintrc firebase